PhantomKnight287/aero/README.md

 ---

+> [!NOTE]
+> I have added any and every feature I had planned for this app.
+There will be no more new features in this app, yet.

 ## 🎯 What is Aero?

 Aero is a full-stack flight tracking application that brings real-time flight information to your fingertips.
 Whether you're tracking your own flights, monitoring departures, or exploring aviation data, Aero provides a seamless experience across mobile, web, and wearable devices.